ToasterTheBrave/clover/design-document.md

 #### Definitions and Acronyms
 **Clover**: The name given to this software.
-**Watched Metric**: A metric that has been determined to be of importance to the end user.
+**Trigger**: A metric that has been determined to be of importance to the end user.
 When this metric becomes anomalous, Clover will build a report and alert.

 System Overview
 ----------